Insects of Iowa

 Malaise Trap

 Insects fly into the trap, go to the top and then fly into a catch container.
 A container is also placed on the ground and catches insects that fall.
+This method collects the insects in alcohol and this can make identification diffucult for many of the moths.
+This method is intended to be left for several days and then the specimens collected.

 Pan Trap